minvws/nl-uzipoc-yubisign/docs/LOCALSETUP.md

 ## Requirements

 This application requires the [`yubico-piv-tool`](https://developers.yubico.com/yubico-piv-tool/) installed on your computer and therefor the `libykcs11` library.
+The `yubico-piv-tool` needs to be available in your system path.
 Next to that, make sure you have the following tools:

 - **`python3.13`**: Make sure the executable is also accessible from your local terminal.
 - **`git`**: To update the application when needed.